We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Supervisor File Sample Clauses

 Supervisor File.
-6.6.1.4.1 Each first line supervisor may keep a Supervisor File on each employee they supervise.
-The supervisor may use the Supervisor File to store information on the employee to help create a performance evaluation, or if warranted, any other performance documentation that is appropriate [such as] a Performance Improvement Plan (PIP) or Last Chance Agreement (LCA).
+7.5.1.4.1 Each first line supervisor may keep a Supervisor File on each employee they supervise.
+The supervisor may use the Supervisor File to store information on the employee to help create a performance evaluation, or if warranted, a Performance Improvement Plan (PIP) or a Last Chance Agreement (LCA).
+Employees may request to review the Supervisor File and make copies of any documentation contained therein.
+7.5.1.4.2 The confidentiality and security of Supervisor Files will be maintained in a secure location and to the extent allowed or required by law.

 Supervisor File.
 Containing documents deemed by a supervisor to be pertinent to the preparation of the employee’s periodic evaluations and work performance.